 The Nature Conservancy protected 362 acres at Baileys Harbor Boreal Forest and Wetlands.
 Today the land is owned and managed by the Wisconsin Department of Natural Resources for the people of Wisconsin.

 WHY YOU SHOULD VISIT

-The Nature Conservancy purchased the 362-acre property in December 2017.
-When the land is designated as State Natural Area, it will almost double the size of this unique and diverse natural area.
-The acquisition also improved public access to the State Natural Area by connecting formerly-isolated parcels of land.
-Funding for the acquisition was provided by a grant from the U.S. Fish & Wildlife Service through the Great Lakes Restoration Initiative, a grant from Wisconsin’s Knowles-Nelson Stewardship Program and donations from Nature Conservancy supporters.
+TNC purchased the property in December 2017, with a grant from the U.S. Fish & Wildlife Service through the Great Lakes Restoration Initiative, a grant from Wisconsin’s Knowles-Nelson Stewardship Program and donations from TNC supporters.

 In March 2020, we donated the land to the Wisconsin Department of Natural Resources, almost doubling the size of the Baileys Harbor Boreal Forest and Wetlands State Natural Area.
 Protection of the property improved public access to the SNA by connecting formerly-isolated parcels of land.